brianmathews/PPTcrunch/README.md

 1. **.NET 8 SDK** - Required for building the application from source
 2. **Internet connection** - Required for initial FFmpeg download on first run
 3. **Optional**: NVIDIA GPU drivers (version 416.34+ recommended for best GPU acceleration)
+4. **Optional**: macOS 11+ with Apple silicon for VideoToolbox hardware acceleration

 ## Installation